Simon Lööf: Life and career

-He had a supporting role as Jerais in In the Lost Lands (2025).
+He had a supporting role as Jerais in the fantasy film In the Lost Lands (2025).
 The same year, he also starred in An Honest Life, a Swedish drama-thriller film directed by Mikael Marcimain and written by Linn Gottfridsson.
 His performance was praised by Wanda Bendjelloul in a generally mixed review for Dagens Nyheter.
+He appeared in the series Alla andra kan dra åt helvete in 2025.